-It is essential that every Board member completes each mandatory training requirement and this is recorded and retained by the Board Secretary in the Board Training Register.
-Board members will be provided with access to the WBHHS training portal "Trainstation" to complete online mandatory training units.
+It is essential that every Board member completes each mandatory training requirement and this is recorded and retained by the Board Secretary.
+Board members will be provided with access to the WBHHS training portal to complete online mandatory training units.
 Board members may also attend WBHHS mandatory training sessions conducted onsite from time to time.